sherminvo/TokenEconomyBook/README.md

 Second edition, first amended printing, Nov 2020.<br>
 The first edition was published by BlockchainHub Berlin https://blockchainhub.net in June 2019 under the title “Token Economy: How Blockchain & Smart contracts revolutionize the Economy” and had two amended editions.

-# Read, fork or translate the book into other languages
+# Translate the book into other languages
 English: https://github.com/sherminvo/TokenEconomyBook/wiki.<br>
 Print book (paperback & hardcopy) and eBook editions are also available on Amazon (https://amzn.to/2W7lQ8h) & other online bookstores.
 German Version: is being translated and published in a seperate Github Reporistory: https://github.com/sherminvo/TokenEconomyBuch/wiki